httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 The UA MUST ignore any Expect-CT header field not conforming to the grammar specified in {{response-header-field-syntax}}.

+### HTTP-Equiv \<meta\> Element Attribute

+UAs MUST NOT heed `http-equiv="Expect-CT"` attribute settings on `<meta>` elements {{!W3C.REC-html401-19991224}} in received content.

+### Noting Expect-CT {#noting-expect-ct}

+Upon receipt of the Expect-CT response header field over an error-free TLS connection (including the validation adding in {{expect-ct-compliance}}), the UA MUST note the host as a Known Expect-CT Host, storing the host's domain name and its associated Expect-CT directives in non-volatile storage.
+The domain name and associated Expect-CT directives are collectively known as "Expect-CT metadata".

+To note a host as a Known Expect-CT Host, the UA MUST set its Expect-CT metadata given in the most recently received valid Expect-CT header, as specified in
+{{storage-model}}.

+For forward compatibility, the UA MUST ignore any unrecognized Expect-CT header directives, while still processing those directives it does recognize. {{response-header-field-syntax}} specifies the directives `enforce`, `max-age`, and `report-uri`, but future specifications and implementations might use additional directives.

-### Noting an Expect-CT Host - Storage Model
+### Storage Model {#storage-model}

-The "effective Expect-CT date" of a Known Expect-CT Host is the time that the UA observed a valid Expect-CT header for the host.
-The "effective expiration date" of a Known Expect-CT Host is the effective Expect-CT date plus the max-age.
-An Expect-CT Host is "expired" if the effective expiration date refers to a date in the past.
-The UA MUST ignore any expired Expect-CT Hosts in its cache.

 Known Expect-CT Hosts are identified only by domain names, and never IP addresses.
 If the substring matching the host production from the Request-URI